Centeno448/js-fundamentals/tier-1/general.md

 ```

 ## Boxing & unboxing
-Boxing refers to wrapping an object around a primitive value, in order to gain access to usefull methods.
+Boxing refers to wrapping an object around a primitive value, in order to gain access to useful methods.
 Unboxing is the inverse process, gaining a primitive from a boxing object.

 ``` js
 const primitive = "Hello";